AsterYujano/coding-challenge/README.md

 ### AWS Cloud

-To deploy those services in the cloud (AWS for example), it makes sense to run the scrapper in a lambda as it will probably be excuted only once or two a day.
+To deploy those services in the cloud (AWS for example), it makes sense to run the scrapper in a lambda as it will probably be excuted only once or twice a day.

 The API & DB could be placed in containers with Amazon Elastic Container Service (ECS) to be fully accessible.